zepunnn/Team-7-Compression/README.md

 ---

-## Notes

-* This project is intended for **academic purposes only**.
-* All algorithms are implemented from scratch for learning objectives.
-* No external compression libraries are used for core implementations.

----

 ## License

-This project is created as part of a university assignment.
-Licensing is optional and may be added if the repository is made public.
+This project is created for academic purposes only.
+An open-source license (e.g., MIT License) may be added if the repository is made public.

----

 © 2025 Coding and Compression Final Project